Ingombota: Neighborhoods

 The Ingombota District is made up of the seven neighborhoods of Luanda Island, Baixa, Cidade Alta, Ingombota, Maculusso, Kinanga, and Patrice Lumumba.
 These are older, urbanized neighborhoods which make up the historic and economic core of Luanda Province.

 Luanda Island

-The Luanda Island is a narrow strip of land located between Baía de Luanda and the Atlantic Ocean with sandy beaches, stylish hotels and attractive views of the Luanda skyline.
-Igreja da Nossa Senhora do Cabo, the oldest church in Angola is located on Luanda Island.
+The Luanda Island is a narrow strip of land located between Baía de Luanda and the Atlantic Ocean.
+Igreja da Nossa Senhora do Cabo, the oldest church in Angola, is located on Luanda Island.

 Baixa

-Baixa, the lower city concentrates the financial and commercial activities in the capital.
-Headquarters of the largest companies operating in Angola are located here, both domestic and foreign, mainly around the Avenida 4 de Fevereiro.
+Baixa, the lower city, concentrates the financial and commercial activities in the capital.
+Headquarters of the largest companies operating in Angola, both domestic and foreign, are located here, mainly on and near the Avenida 4 de Fevereiro.
 Ingombota also has several hotels, numerous restaurants, clubs, bars, bakeries, kiosks and many shops, besides the ever-present peddlers market, the responsibility of zungueira.